haroldtreen/haroldtreen.github.io/_posts/2016-10-23-recurse-center-week-4.md

 I finished reading [this amazing book](https://www.goodreads.com/book/show/25666050-algorithms-to-live-by) called "Algorithms to Live By"!

 It was a super interesting mixture of computer science concepts and life advice.
-Reviewing old CS concepts and seeing how the author related those concepts to real life was really interesting.
+Reviewing old CS concepts and seeing how the author related them to real life was really interesting.
 Would recommend 👍.

 #### **I went to BrooklynJS**